noripyt/django-cachalot/README.rst

 ......

 Locmem is a just a dict stored in a single Python process.
-It’s not shared between processes, so don’t use django-cachalot in a multi-processes project, if you use RQ or Celery for instance.
+It’s not shared between processes, so don’t use locmem with django-cachalot in a multi-processes project, if you use RQ or Celery for instance.

 Raw queries
 ...........